omarek386/esp32_app/README.md

 // --- Web Server Setup ---
 WebServer server(80); // Create a web server object on port 80

-// --- GPIO Pins for Output Control ---
+// --- GPIO Pins for Output Control (Existing Example) ---
 // Make sure these pins are safe to use as outputs on your specific ESP32 board const int outputPins[] = {2, 4, 5, 12, 13, 14, 15, 16, 17, 18, 19, 21, 22}; // Example GPIOs for output
 const int numOutputPins = sizeof(outputPins) / sizeof(outputPins[0]); // Should match Flutter app (13)

-// --- GPIO Pins for Input Reading ---
+// --- GPIO Pins for Input Reading (NEW) ---
+// Choose 5 pins suitable for input.
+Pins 34-39 are input-only and good choices.
+// Other pins like 23, 25, 26, 27, 32, 33 are also often available.
+// Avoid pins already used for output or special functions (e.g., UART0 TX/RX).
-// Pins 34-39 are input-only pins and recommended for input purposes const int inputPins[] = {34, 35, 36, 39, 23}; // 4 input-only pins + GPIO23
+const int inputPins[] = {34, 35, 36, 39, 23}; // Example: Using 4 input-only pins + GPIO23
 const int numInputPins = sizeof(inputPins) / sizeof(inputPins[0]); // Should be 5

 // --- Handler for incoming data to CONTROL outputs ---